cotarr/cert-numeric-ip/README.md

 Curl expects a web page to be returned.
 The s_client opens a socket, but does not respond with any data.
 Therefore curl will hang, waiting for a web page to be sent.
 This is the normal result.
-Note that no errors are printed.
+The main point to observe here is that no errors are printed.
 Stop curl by pressing ctrl-C.

 Now, create an IP address mismatch.
-In the make-certs.sh script, change the number of the localhost IP address in the server1 definition.
+In the make-certs.sh script, change the number of the localhost IP address from 127 to 128 in the server1 definition.
 The new line will look like this.

+make-certs.sh:

 ```
 reset ; TYPE="server" ; TLS_HOST="server1" ; TLS_IP1="128.0.0.1"    ; TLS_IP2="::1" ; create_cert_and_key